 There are loads of rentals on Gasparilla Island but consider treating yourself to a stay at the historic Gasparilla Inn at least once.
 Built in 1913 but meticulously maintained, this luxurious resort is a must-visit slice of old Florida charm.

 Definitely plan to bring bikes or rent them so that you can explore the island’s 6.5-mile biking trail.
-You can rent from the Gasparilla Inn’s adventure center or from Island Bike ‘n’ Beach, as we did.
+You can rent from the Gasparilla Inn’s adventure center or from a handful of bike and golf cart rental businesses.

 Bring a picnic lunch and enjoy it on the secluded beach.
-This part of the island is much quieter and less crowded than the beaches nearer downtown.
+This part of the island is much quieter and less crowded than the beaches closer to downtown.